Amacrine cell: Types

 Based on length, spread of dendritic arbors, amacrine cells can be categorized as narrow field amacrine cells (around 70 micrometers in diameter), medium field amacrine cells (around 170 micrometers in diameter) and wide field amacrine cells (around 350 micrometers in diameter).
 These different lengths lend to different specific functions that the amacrine cells can accomplish.
 Narrow field amacrine cells allow vertical communication among different retinal levels.
 They also aid in creating functional subunits in the receptive field of ganglion cells.
 These narrow field amacrine cells and their overlap in these subunits can allow certain ganglion cells to detect small amounts of movement of a very small spot in a field of vision.
 One type of narrow field cells that does this is the starburst amacrine cell.

 Medium field amacrine cells also contribute to vertical communication in the cells of the retina, but much of their overall function is still unknown.
-Due to the fact that their dendritic arbor size is pretty similar to that of ganglion cells, they could blur the edge of the ganglion cell visual field.
+Because their dendritic arbor size is pretty similar to that of ganglion cells, they could blur the edge of the ganglion cell visual field.
 Similarly, wide field amacrine cells are hard to research and even discover because they span the entire retina so there aren't many of them.
 In light of their size though, one of their main functions is lateral communication within a layer, though some also communicate vertically among layers.